-The State Park Sticker on your vessel allows you to pick up the MOORING CANS in the parks for free.
-You only need to register at the kiosk usually located at the heads of the docks or by calling the phone number on the buoy.
+To use the state parks buoys, you will need to pay and register at the kiosk usually located at the heads of the docks or by calling the phone number on the buoy.
 Mooring cans have a metal triangle at the top upon which is a metal ring.
 The metal ring is attached to the chain which secures your boat.
 IT IS VERY HEAVY.
 The strongest member of your crew should be picked for this job.